BensonRen/BensonRen.github.io/_publications/RSMLE.md

 title: "Automated Extraction of Energy Systems Information from Remotely Sensed Data: A Review and Analysis"
 collection: publications
 permalink: /publication/RSMLE
-excerpt: 'Working paper: Review paper about the progress, trend and limitations of the current deep-learning enabled Electromagenitc (EM) Metamaterial.
-Conduct comprehensive literature review and summerized the research leandscape for inverse problem in EM metamaterial.
-The only student author (without a PhD degree).'
+excerpt: 'Working paper: Review paper about the progress, trend and limitations of the current fusion of machine learning, remote sensing and energy applications.
-date: 2021.01.01
+date: 2021.12.30
 venue: 'Advanced Functional Materials'
 paperurl: ''
 citation: 'Ren, S., Hu, W., Bradbury, K., Harrison-Atlas,D., Valeri L.M., Murray, B., and Malof J., (2021).
 Automated Extraction of Energy Systems Information from Remotely Sensed Data: A Review and Analysis'